amjadbokir-tech/amgadbokir-project/python/python-number-to-word/README.md

 ## Description
 This program converts numbers from 0 to 999 into their English word representation.

+## Why This Project?
+This project was my entry point into Python programming.
+I chose it to solve a simple but logic-based problem, which helped me understand how to break down problems and convert numerical input into meaningful output.

 The goal of the project is to practice logical thinking, dictionaries, and conditional statements using a clear and step-by-step approach.